MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/horizontalbarchart.md

   - **ItemYPopover** - The Y-axis popover text for the particular chart data (Item).
   - **ItemColor** - Set the color name or HEX value to be displayed for the particular chart data (Item).

-  Note: Item color will only apply if the `CustomColors` property is turned on.
+  Note: Item color only applies if the `CustomColors` property is turned on.

 ### Style properties

 - **Theme** - Accepts a JSON string that is generated using [Fluent UI Theme Designer](https://fabricweb.z5.web.core.windows.net/pr-deploy-site/refs/heads/master/theming-designer/).
-Leaving this blank will use the default theme defined by Power Apps.
+If you leave this blank, the default theme defined by Power Apps is used.
 See [theming](theme.md) for guidance on how to configure.
 - **AccessibilityLabel** - Screen reader aria-label.

 ## Usage

-Map data values to the corresponding chart properties in the `Items` property of the control, as demonstrated in the formula below.
+Map data values to the corresponding chart properties in the `Items` property of the control, as demonstrated in the following formula.

 Enable the `CustomColors` property to define consistent colors.